ethanresnick/json-api-example/README.md

 # json-api-example
-An example API created with my JSON-API library (http://github.com/ethanresnick/json-api)
+An example API created with v3 of my JSON-API library (http://github.com/ethanresnick/json-api).

 # Try it out